Stone pelting in India: Anti-CAA protests

 The incidents of stone pelting were reported in Seelampur (17 December 2019), Ahmedabad (19 December 2019), Jamia Milia Islamia (30 December 2019).
 On 24 February, violent clashes occurred at Jaffrabad and Maujpur in which one police officer and a protester were killed.
 The pro-CAA demonstrators and anti-CAA protesters indulged in stone pelting with each other and vandalised houses, vehicles and shops.
 The police personnel used tear gas and lathi charge against the protestors.
 Later, it was reported that four protestors also died during the violence.

+Trains

+From 2013-2019, 118 cases of stone pelting were registered on Mumbai railways, injuring 113 commuters.
+In 2022, 1503 cases of stone pelting on moving trains were registered by the Railway Protection Force followed by the arrest of 488 persons.

+Legal Punishment for stone pelting in India founds its place under the Bhartiya Nyaya Sanhita, Railways Act, National Security Act, Indian Penal Code, Prevention of Damage to Public Property Act, Unlawful Activities (Prevention) Act, 1967 (UAPA), and Juvenile Justice (Care and Protection of Children) Act, 2015.